enderkus/console-wp/README.md

 Code Syntax Block plugin is used for syntax coloring.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/enderkus/console-wp/.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).